johnsaigle/hack-notes/reference/server-side/xxe.md

  > If you can upload one of these file types, you might be able to smuggle XML input to the application’s XML parser.
 XML can be written into document and image formats like XML, HTML, DOCX, PPTX, XLSX, GPX, PDF, SVG, and RSS feeds.
 Furthermore, metadata embedded within images like GIF, PNG, and JPEG files are all based on XML.

  ### Payloads
+- Rather than use `<example>`  below, replace with a typical tag the application is expecting.
+This will help prevent parsing errors.

  "Classic"
  ```
 <?xml version="1.0" encoding="UTF-8"?>